commenthol/date-holidays/README.md

 | optional    | majority of people take a day off          |
 | observance  | optional festivity, no paid day off        |

-Additionally a `note` field is sometimes available for further clarification.
+Additionally, a `note` field is sometimes available for further clarification.

 ## API